TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 5/Luke 5.38.md

 ---

-But new wine must be put into fresh wine-skins.
+But new wine must be put into fresh wineskins, and both are preserved.